Toszek: History

 During the Second World War, the civilian internment camp IIag VIII was situated in the city.
 English civilians, interned in the Camp Schoorl (Netherlands), were transferred to Tost on 3 September 1940.
 The writer P.G.
 Wodehouse was among the British internees: he is recorded as having commented on the region, "If this is Upper Silesia, one wonders what Lower Silesia must be like...".
-The Germans also operated the E478 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the town.
-After the Second World War, a Soviet NKVD camp was established in the town where between June–December 1945 about 3,000 incarcerated people died.
+From November 1943 to November 1944, the German Nazi government operated the Oflag 6 prisoner-of-war camp for French officers.
+The Germans also operated the E478 forced labour subcamp of the Stalag VIII-B/344 POW camp in the town.
+After the war, a Soviet NKVD camp was established in the town where between June–December 1945 about 3,000 incarcerated people died.
 About 1,000 prisoners were from Silesia including Wrocław, but from July 1945 the NKVD brought in thousands more prisoners from the Bautzen area of Saxony.
 Sybille Krägel from Saxony, whose father died in the Tost prison, and others, traced the prisoner lists and over 4,500 are identified by now with 800 more yet unidentified.
 A memorial to NKVD victims is placed in Toszek.

 Following the 1945 Potsdam Agreement the town once more became part of Poland.